 In this disease, small circular or oval spots of yellowish-brown color are formed on the leaves and as the disease progresses, many spots join together and cause disease to the entire leaf.
 Due to the moisture in the atmosphere, black powder appears on these spots which contain spores of the fungus.
 Plants affected by this disease appear scorched.

-- Certified seeds should be sown and disease resistant varieties should be grown.
+- Certified seeds and disease-resistant varieties should be sown.

 Ear cockle and tundu disease of wheat

 - This disease of wheat is caused by anguina tritici nematode.